Elynluo/Elynluo.github.io/_pages/about.md

 News
 ======
 09/04/2024 - Started setting up my homepage! \
-08/29/2024 - My first paper at Caltech is accepted by IEEE Transactions of Medical Imaging!
+08/29/2024 - My first paper at Caltech is accepted by IEEE Transactions of Medical Imaging (IF=10.6)!

 <!-- Getting started
 ======